davidcaron/pclpy/README.md

 ## Why ?
+The _python-pcl_ bindings contain a lot of repeated code.
+Maintaining, adding features or point types is quite tedious.
 While Cython is great, binding templated code isn't one of its strenghts.
-The python-pcl bindings contain a lot of repeated code and adding features or point types is quite tedious.
 Also, python-pcl implement only a subset of PCL's classes and point types.

-With pybind11, we can use c++ templates directly.
+Using pybind11, we can use c++ templates directly.
 The goal is to wrap as much of the library as possible.

 ## Features
-- All point types (compiled with default msvc flags)
+- All point types are precompiled (those specified by the default msvc compile flags)
-- You can access point cloud attributes as numpy arrays using `cloud.x` or `cloud.xyz`
+- You can view point cloud data as numpy arrays using `cloud.x` or `cloud.xyz`

 ## Example

 Here is how you would use the library to process Moving Least Squares.
 (see PCL documentation: http://pointclouds.org/documentation/tutorials/resampling.php)

 ```python